MicrosoftDocs/windows-dev-docs/hub/android/defender-settings.md

 ms.date: 02/19/2020
 ---

-# Improve performance speed and build time by updating Windows Defender security settings
+# Update Windows Defender settings to improve performance

+This guide covers how to set up exclusions in your Windows Defender security settings in order to improve your build times and the overall performance speed of your Windows machine.

+## Windows Defender Overview

 In Windows 10, version 1703 and later, the [Windows Defender Antivirus](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/windows-defender-security-center-antivirus) app is part of Windows Security.
 Windows Defender aims to keep your PC safe with built-in, real-time protection against viruses, ransomware, spyware, and other security threats.